-Sea surface temperature (cold = blue, warm = red) measured by the NOAA buoy near Bodega Bay showed cold temperatures for most months in 2013.
+Sea surface temperature (cold = blue, warm = red) measured by the NOAA buoy near Bodega Bay showed warm temperatures for most months in 2014.
 In 2004, sea surface temperatures were relatively warm but close to the long-term averages.
 Warm temperatures were observed in 2005-06, followed by cold surface temperatures in 2007-09.
 Sea surface temperatures in 2010 were warm early in the year and cold for all other months, and temperatures have remained relatively cold until mid-2014.
 The anomalous warm water mass known as “the blob” manifested along the central California coast in mid-2014, and surface waters have remained unusually high ever since.

 Strong upwelling = more zooplankton